-Accountability for human rights violations against persons belonging to religious or belief minorities is crucial.
 The EU and its Member States should:

-- work urgently with the relevant UN mechanisms and committees to intensify their investigations into human rights violations against religious minorities or people of belief around the world.
-In this regard, Members reaffirmed their support for the International Criminal Court and stressed the importance of its role in prosecuting the most serious crimes.
-They stressed the need to work towards the prevention of acts of violence based on belief or religion, in particular international crimes such as genocide, crimes against humanity and war crimes; - adopt measures to prevent and combat hate crimes, as well as legislation fully in line with international standards on freedom of expression, belief and religion; - apply sanctions against persons and entities responsible for serious or systematic abuse or violation of freedom of religion or belief; - recognise the rights, beliefs and values of indigenous peoples, and commit to eliminating specific discrimination against indigenous peoples based on their beliefs, in a comprehensive manner through the Union's external action.
+- work urgently with the relevant UN mechanisms and commissions to intensify their investigations into human rights violations against religious or belief minorities worldwide; - increase their political support for the International Criminal Court and to engage in the fight against impunity in this context through the ratification of the Rome Statute; - establish mechanisms that would enable them to detect early signs and risk factors of international crimes, with a view to preventing acts of violence based on belief or religion, in particular international crimes, such as genocide, crimes against humanity and war crimes;

+- apply sanctions against persons and entities responsible for serious or systematic abuse or violation of freedom of religion or belief; - recognise the rights, beliefs and values of indigenous peoples, and commit to eliminating specific discrimination against indigenous peoples based on their beliefs, in a comprehensive manner through the Union's external action.

 Members are deeply concerned about the misuse and instrumentalisation of belief or religion to impose discriminatory policies, laws, including criminal laws, or restrictions that contradict and undermine the rights of LGBTIQ persons, women and girls and limit their access to basic services, such as education and health, including sexual and reproductive rights, criminalise abortion in all contexts and adultery or facilitate religious practices contrary to human rights.
-They called for the repeal of such policies, laws or restrictions which are often transposed into national legislation as secular restrictions.

-Members also deplored the fact that in more than 70 countries around the world, authorities enforce criminal laws or seek to introduce new legislation that provide for punishments for blasphemy, heresy, apostasy, defamation of or insults against religions, and conversion, including the death sentence.
+Parliament deplored the fact that in more than 70 countries around the world, authorities enforce criminal laws or seek to introduce new legislation that provide for punishments for blasphemy, heresy, apostasy, defamation of or insults against religions, and conversion, including the death sentence.
 They called on the EU to intensify its political dialogue with all countries concerned with a view to repealing these laws.